voldemortX/pytorch-auto-drive/configs/README.md

 ### Use An Existing Config

-Modify customized options like the root of your datasets.
+Modify customized options like the root of your datasets (in `configs/*/common/_*.py`).

 ### Write A New Config

 Copy the config file most similar to your use case and modify it.
+Note that you can simply import config parts from `common` or other config files, it is like writing Python.

 ### Register A New Class/Func